top of page

 Make America Number One In Every Category

-Introduction This analysis compares ten advanced democracies—Sweden, Norway, Finland, Denmark, Iceland, Germany, the Netherlands, France, Canada, and the United States—across twelve widely recognized quality-of-life metrics.
-Drawing on the most recent international data from institutions such as the United Nations, OECD, World Bank, Freedom House, Yale’s Environmental Performance Index, and the World Happiness Report, the rankings aim to capture how effectively each country c
+This analysis compares ten advanced democracies—Sweden, Norway, Finland, Denmark, Iceland, Germany, the Netherlands, France, Canada, and the United States—across twelve widely recognized quality-of-life metrics.
+Drawing on the most recent international data from institutions such as the United Nations, OECD, World Bank, Freedom House, Yale’s Environmental Performance Index, and the World Happiness Report.

 Don Hilborn